cbuntain/collabortweet/README.md

 ## Setup

 You should be able to use `npm install` to set up the server and download any dependencies.
 Then, `npm start` will run the server, which you can access (currently) at [http://localhost:3000].

+Before starting the server, you need to set up the database.
+This can be done using the createSchema.sql file (e.g., `sqlite3 pairComp.sqlite3 < createSchema.sql`).
+Then, use the `tweets2sql.py` python script to populate the database.